signalogic/SigSRF_SDK/mediaTest_readme.md

 <img src="https://github.com/signalogic/SigSRF_SDK/blob/master/images/codec_max_capacity_test.png" width="800" alt="Measuring codec max capacity CPU usage with htop" title="Measuring codec max capacity CPU usage with htop"/></br>

-Note the highlighted CPU usage display areas and memory usage of 18.6 kB for 21 encoder and 21 decoder instances.
+Note the highlighted CPU and memory usage display areas.
+The example in the the sreencap is for the 21 channel mediaTest command line above, showing memory usage of 18.6 kB for 21 EVS encoder and 21 EVS decoder instances.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement